abdullamaqsood/BDA-Project/README.md

 2. Trigger the `bda_pipeline` DAG.

 ### Viewing Results
-1. Access the Streamlit dashboards at `http://localhost:8501` and `http://localhost:8502`.
+Access the Streamlit dashboards at `http://localhost:8501` and `http://localhost:8502`.
-2. Explore key metrics such as:
-   - Top customers by revenue.
-   - Top-selling products.
-   - Sales trends by age, gender, location, and month.

 ---